-Our executive management consists of our Chief Executive Officer, Chief Business Officer, Chief Innovation Officer and Chief Financial Officer.
+Our executive management consists of our Chief Executive Officer, Chief Business Officer, Chief Innovation Officer, Chief Medical Officer, Chief Scientific Officer and Chief Financial Officer.
 The members of our executive management are eligible to receive an annual performance-based cash bonus subject to certain predefined corporate and individual goals as determined by our board of directors on an annual basis.
 The members of our executive management are also eligible to receive an extraordinary bonus at the discretion of our board of directors.

-The following table presents compensation received by our executive management, for the years ended December 31, 2020 and 2019.
-For fiscal year ended December 31, 2019, compensation to our executive management includes compensation to Glenn S. Vraniak for the period from October 1, 2019 to December 31, 2019.
+The following table presents compensation received by our executive management, for the years ended December 31, 2021, 2020, and 2019.